 The Future is Ours Festival is a celebration of youth creativity and voice by The Horsfall, a young persons mental health wellbeing charity based in Manchester.
-It features the work of 9 young artists who have collaborated with full time practising artists to realise their creative ideas to create new pieces of public artwork.
+It features the work of 9 young artists who collaborate with established artists to realise their creative ideas and create new pieces of public artwork.

 This gives the young people the option to take the lead and truly have their say in how the work is made and in what medium.
 It also provides a learning opportunity to develop and learn new skills through supported mentoring from the practising artists.